LukeGrahamLandry/franca/docs/aggregates.md

 system; different structs are different types even if they have the same fields.

 You create an instance of a struct type with an initializer expression like `(name = value, etc)`.
-Structs fields can have default values that are used if an initializer does not provide that field.
+Structs fields can have (constant) default values that are used if an initializer does not provide that field.
+It is a compile error if a field that does not have a default value is not specified in the initializer expression.

 Like other native languages, struct variables default to being stored on the thread's callstack unless you explicitly allocate dynamic memory and use that instead.